 And so she left.

-(There was a whole beautiful point to this story, in that she ended up preventing an intermarriage later, but for the purposes of this post, I’m leaving it here.)
+(There was a whole beautiful point to this story, in that she ended up preventing an intermarriage later.)

 The Jewish Connection